Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial_part_2.md

 * Explain git status "ahead / behind origin/master" line
 * Explain difference between a pull and a fetch
 * The Git `pull` command is not the same as a *pull request* on GitHub.
+* Git does not track empty directories or empty files.